Automattic/jetpack/projects/js-packages/components/tools/jp-redirect/README.md

 This will return the following URL: `https://jetpack.com/redirect?source=jetpack&anchor=section&query=foo%3Dbar`

-When accessing this URL, the user will redirected to: `https://jetpack.com/?foo=bar#section`
+When accessing this URL, the user will be redirected to: `https://jetpack.com/?foo=bar#section`

 ### Example 2 (placeholders):